BipinJoshi2052/laravel-form/README.md

 ## IntroCept Task - Laravel Form

 This is a simple laravel coding task which includes
-- Form to add clients and saved into a csv file.
+- Vue generated form to add clients with validations and save into a csv file.
 - List of Employees imported from csv file using vue,js with pagination.
 - Detail page for each client entry.
 - Export the csv file with data.